 When you have the urge for the cold, creamy good stuff, you have two options: blindly open the grocery store freezer to grab a random pint of ice cream (or tub of frozen gravy), or go to Polly Ann in the Outer Sunset.
 In addition to the classic flavors, Polly Ann has a great selection of Asian-influenced flavors, like green tea, durian, black sesame, and jasmine.
 They also have ice cream cakes, milkshakes, and sundaes to-go, and recently introduced a “Five for $5” tasting flight.

 This place might be a pure novelty ploy to get you to take pictures of your adorable fish-cone with pretty, colored ice cream in it.
 And even though those social media-friendly fish aren’t the most structurally sound delivery devices for soft serve, the black sesame and matcha are delicious.
 Those cones taste pretty great too - if you can get to them before they go soggy.
-Uji is located inside the mall in Japantown, but they’re currently operating out of the plaza, in front of Daiso.
+Uji Time is located inside the mall in Japantown, but they’re currently operating out of the plaza, in front of Daiso.